nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `tag`

 ![taglist](images/taglist.png)
-<div style="text-align:center"><i>The text on the left shows the tag names created and the number on the right indicates the number of students labelled with each tag.</i></div>
+<div class="caption">The text on the left shows the tag names created and the number on the right indicates the number of students labelled with each tag.</div>

 #### Undoing previous command: `undo`